-The point here is to not delay or slow down cancellation, but make intelligent UX choices that actually creates opportunities for you, whether that is making them rethink their choices about canceling by highlighting some of the features they would be missing out on, or collecting valuable feedback that you could use to prevent more cancellations.
+The point here is to not delay or slow down cancellation, but make intelligent UX choices that actually create opportunities for you, whether that is making them rethink their choices about canceling by highlighting some of the features they would be missing out on, or collecting valuable feedback that you could use to prevent more cancellations.

 Saving time & money #

-At the end of the day, weathering out the storm is about being able to convince more users the value of your product.
-That means increased user activation rate, which is a measure of how fast your users are discovering value from your offering.
+At the end of the day, weathering out the storm is about being able to convince more users of the value of your product.
+That means an increased user activation rate, which is a measure of how fast your users are discovering value from your offering.
 This can drive everything from raising revenue via conversion or upsell, to reducing churn because users see the full value of your product.

 But adjusting your user flows is often a resource-heavy task.
 Developers have to be involved, and that could mean weeks or even months of production.
-In crisis mode you don’t have that luxury.
+In crisis mode, you don’t have that luxury.
 You have to be fast, nimble, and effective.
 With a product adoption tool that handles in-product experiences with no code needed, you can save money and time while also boosting activation rates.

 Here’s a real-life example.
 Vovox, a cloud communication services firm, had a product that was having an activation problem.
-Their existing 30 second flow led users to miss out on being aware of the product’s core features.
+Their existing 30-second flow led users to miss out on being aware of the product’s core features.

 So, they used Chameleon to set up a variation of the onboarding flow that was focused on introducing users to their various features.
-The results were astounding: 50% reduction in churn and a 20% increase in user activation.
+The results were astounding: a 50% reduction in churn and a 20% increase in user activation.

 Voxox estimated that the cost of building another onboarding flow instead of using a product adoption tool would have been around $50k, not to mention the time it would have taken.
-With Chameleon, they were able to instantly deploy an adjustment at a fraction of a cost.
+With Chameleon, they were able to instantly deploy an adjustment at a fraction of the cost.